-When i'm boxing in pipes that need to be accessible (sometimes they have isolator valves or shut off taps) I use brass cups like these to screw the boxing together so that it can easily be removed later.(Once it's painted use decorators caulk or silicone to seal round the outside for a neat finish.
+You don't have to make the whole side removable but can use these fixings to create a tidy access panel.(Once it is painted simply use decorators caulk or silicone to seal round the outside for a neat finish.
 It just means you will need to run a knife around the edge when you want to remove it later).

 For fixing the battens;

-You will need to cut one rip of ply the same width as the distance from the corner of the wall to the outside edge of one batten.
-Glue and pin it with a nailgun to the batten and screw the third batten to the inside of it.
-The second rip is the width the other batten was fixed at plus the thickness of the ply/other sheet material being used as it will need to overlap.
+You will need to cut one rip of Ply the same width as the distance from the corner of the wall to the outside edge of one batten.
+Glue and pin it with a Nail-Gun to the batten and screw the third batten to the inside of it.
+The second rip is the width the other batten was fixed at plus the thickness of the Ply/other sheet material being used as it will need to overlap.
 Once cut, glue and pin in place.

-I usually use 9mm thick ply wood for the top.
-All you need to do is subtract the thickness of the ply from the overall height of the skirting board.
+I usually use 9mm thick Ply Wood for the top of a skirting box.
+All you need to do is subtract the thickness of the ply from the overall height of the skirting.
 This measurement is the height on the wall up from the floor that the top edge of the batten needs to be fixed to.

-Cut the ply the width it needs to be to cover the pipes, not forgetting to allow for batten to fit inside too like the picture below.
+Cut the Ply the width it needs to be to cover the pipes, not forgetting to allow for batten to fit inside too like the picture below.
 You can use a combination square like in step 1 above to work out how wide.

-Lastly, fix a batten with wood glue and pins/screws to the back of the skirting board.
-Not flush with the top but down the same thickness as the ply being used, before assembling it all together.Click here for more skirting board tips
+Lastly, fix a batten with plenty of PVA wood glue and pins/screws to the back of the skirting board.
+Not flush with the top but down the same thickness as the ply being used, before assembling it all together.

-Have a question or comment about how to box in pipework?
+Have a question or comment about how to Box in Pipework?